Lemons are an ingredient that we don’t use all that often, but would use more of if, say, we lived in California.

 - I find that mine blooms in a flush every month or two, less often in the winter.
 They’re supposedly self-pollinating, but when I have nothing better to do during those cold months, sometimes I’ll help them out and transfer some pollen with a small paintbrush 🙂 And oh, those blooms, they smell amazing, especially when all you’ve been smelling for months is snow!

-You can find lemon trees (and a wide variety of other citrus) from many mail-order nurseries, but you should also be able to track a few kinds down in a well-stocked local nursery.
-I’d lean towards going local if you can find something, especially because it’s usually cheaper (no shipping) and you can get a much larger tree, often with small lemons already on it.
+You can find lemon trees (and a wide variety of other citrus) from many mail-order nurseries.
+You should also be able to track a few kinds down in a well-stocked local nursery.
+I’d lean towards going local if you can find something.
+It’s usually cheaper (no shipping) and you can get a much larger tree, often with small lemons already on it.